Safety First: The Role of Air Hostesses in Emergency Situations

 Aviation Safety Training of Air Hostesses

-Types of Emergencies During a Flight
+What are the types of Emergencies During a Flight

-Air Hostess Duties and Responsibilities During Emergencies
+What are the Air Hostess Duties and Responsibilities During Emergencies

 Want to Become an Air Hostess?
 Join Frankfinn